 The best way to paint to avoid brush strokes is, of course, to use a high quality paint sprayer.
+This is the paint sprayer that I currently use and love.
 However, not everyone has one of these on hand and even if you are one of the lucky ones, some projects just demand being hand painted.
-Our hand rails, for instance, had to be painted in place, rather than taking them apart and spray painting in the garage.
-No matter how careful you are, there will be overspray.
+Our stair rails and ballusters, for instance, had to be painted in place, rather than taking them apart and spray painting in the garage.
+With a paint sprayer, no matter how careful you are, there will be overspray.
 Also, setting up and cleaning a paint sprayer seems like too much work for small projects.

 But you can still get a really professional, smooth finish painting with a brush if you follow these tips!

 This piece was hand painted with Country Chic Chalk Paint.

 Painting Tip #1- Paint with a lower sheen

 The easiest way to paint without brush marks is to paint with a matte or chalky paint.
 Flat paint hides imperfections, including brush strokes the most.
 However, that isn’t to say you have to use those.
 There are lots of other tips that will help.
 Although I am not a huge fan of chalk paint, my absolute favorite matte paint is this one by Fusion Mineral.
 It comes in lots of trendy colors and is pretty durable on it’s own.

 Painting Tip #2 – The right brush